fmdkdd/fmdkdd.github.com/about.md

 I'm a French problem solver who loves to learn, in order to solve more.

-I'm interested in most topics of computer science: programming, languages, algorithms, structures, idioms, tricks.
+I'm interested in the following subset topics of computer science: programming, languages, algorithms, structures, idioms, tricks.
 When I'm not reading a book or a web article on one of these topics, I'm most likely building something to scratch an itch, or just tinkering.
 Or resting.
 I do that too.
 Beside walking, I also enjoy most forms of modern entertainment: music, cinema, literature and gaming.

 I'm a strong proponent of free software and open knowledge.
 As a testimony to that, you are free to browse, modify and reuse the